Last Iterate Convergence of Incremental Methods and Applications in Continual Learning: Introduction

-Our main contributions can be summarized as follows. \begin{itemize} \item We provide the first oracle complexity guarantees for the last iterate of standard variants of the incremental gradient method with either deterministic or randomly permuted ordering of the updates, applied to convex $L$-smooth objectives.
-Up to a {square-root}-logarithm factor, our oracle complexity bounds -- which are $\widetilde \gO\big(\frac{TL\|\vx_0 - \vx_*\|^2}{\epsilon} + \frac{T L^{1/2}\sigma_*\|\vx_0 - \vx_*\|^2}{\epsilon^{3/2}}\big)$ for the deterministic variant and $\widetilde \gO\big(\frac{TL\|\vx_0 - \vx_*\|^2}{\epsilon} + \frac{\sqrt{TL}\sigma_*\|\vx_0 - \vx_*\|^2}{\epsilon^{3/2}}\big)$ for the randomly permuted variant -- match the best known oracle complexity bounds for these methods, previously known only for the (uniformly) average iterate \citep{mishchenko2020random, nguyen2021unified,cai2023empirical}.
-We further extend our results to increasing weighted averaging of iterates, which places more weight on more recent iterates, removing the excess square-root-log factor. \item We provide the first oracle complexity guarantees for the last iterate of the incremental proximal method, applied to convex and either smooth or Lipschitz-continuous objectives.
-When each component function is convex and $L$-smooth, we show that the incremental proximal method has the same $\widetilde \gO\big(\frac{TL\|\vx_0 - \vx_*\|^2}{\epsilon} + \frac{T L^{1/2}\sigma_*\|\vx_0 - \vx_*\|^2}{\epsilon^{3/2}}\big)$ oracle complexity guarantee as the incremental gradient method.
-When component functions are convex and $G$-Lipschitz, our oracle complexity $\widetilde \gO\Big(\frac{G^2 T\|\vx_0 - \vx_*\|^2}{\epsilon^2}\Big)$ matches the best known oracle complexity bounds up to a logarithmic factor, which were previously known only for the (uniformly) average iterate \citep{bertsekas2011incremental2,li2019incremental}.
-We further argue that our analysis can be extended to admit inexact proximal point evaluations. \item We initiate the study of the proximal incremental method as a model of CL, corresponding to sequential ridge-regularized model training commonly used in practice.
-We discuss how the regularization parameter (or the parameter of proximal-point updates) affects the loss on the current learning task -- determined by the regularization error -- and (excess) catastrophic forgetting -- corresponding to the optimality gap of the last iterate of the method. \end{itemize}
+\paragraph{Last iterate convergence of Incremental Gradient Descent (IGD).} {We provide the first oracle complexity guarantees for the last iterate of standard variants of IGD with either deterministic or randomly permuted ordering of the updates, applied to convex $L$-smooth objectives.} Up to a {square-root}-log factor, our oracle complexity bounds in Theorem \ref{thm:convergence-IGD-last} and Corollary \ref{cor:shuffled-sgd} -- which are $\widetilde \gO\big(\frac{TL\|\vx_0 - \vx_*\|^2}{\epsilon} + \frac{T L^{1/2}\sigma_*\|\vx_0 - \vx_*\|^2}{\epsilon^{3/2}}\big)$ for the deterministic variant and $\widetilde \gO\big(\frac{TL\|\vx_0 - \vx_*\|^2}{\epsilon} + \frac{\sqrt{TL}\sigma_*\|\vx_0 - \vx_*\|^2}{\epsilon^{3/2}}\big)$ for the randomly permuted variant -- match the best known oracle complexity bounds for these methods, previously known only for the (uniformly) average iterate~\citep{mishchenko2020random, nguyen2021unified,cai2023empirical,cha2023tighter}.
+We further extend our results to increasing weighted averaging of the iterates in Corollary~\ref{cor:weighte-avg}, which places more weight on the more recent iterates, removing the excess square-root-log factor in the resulting oracle complexity bound.